javiersgjavi/the-real-mle-challenge/SOLUTIONS.md

 ### Challenge 1

 For this part, I reviewed the notebook code and organized it into classes to make the workflow easier to manage.
-All code is implemented within `lab/src/`.
+All code is implemented within `src/`.

-I also implemented tests in the `lab/tests` folder, which can be run from the `run_tests.py` file in the project root.
+I also implemented tests in the `tests/` folder, which can be run from the `test.sh` file in the project root.
 These tests, along with a coverage check and Flake8, are integrated into GitHub Actions to ensure automated testing with each commit, promoting a robust testing workflow in the repository.
 Additionally, Sphinx is used to automatically generate project documentation, accessible at:

 [![Documentation Status](https://github.com/javiersgjavi/the-real-mle-challenge/actions/workflows/docs.yml/badge.svg)](https://javiersgjavi.github.io/the-real-mle-challenge/)